caroltn/fitness-tracker/README.md

 # fitness-tracker

-For this assignment, you'll create a workout tracker.
-You have already been provided with the front end code in the `Develop` folder.
 This assignment will require you to create Mongo database with a Mongoose schema and handle routes with Express.

 ## User Story